-- (2) The County and PDA agree to jointly support enabling legislation to allow retirement benefit changes to be implemented by individual bargaining units.
-Notwithstanding paragraph 1, if such legislation is enacted, the 3% @ 55 safety retirement benefit will be implemented the fourth pay period after the legislation, but in no event, sooner than July 6, 2003. - (3) The County agrees to implement the 3% @ 50 safety retirement benefit consistent with Government Code section 31664.1 effective January 1, 2005.
-This change is contingent on agreement with the DSA as referenced in paragraph 1 above or upon enactment of legislation as referenced in paragraph 2 above. - (4) With respect to any benefit enhancement pursuant to this MOU, it is agreed that: - a.
+- (1) Effective July 6, 2003, the County implemented the 3% @ 55 safety retirement benefit consistent with Government Code section 31664.2 - (2) Effective January 1, 2005, the County implemented the 3% @ 50 safety retirement benefit consistent with Government Code section 31664.1. - (3) With respect to any benefit enhancement pursuant to this MOU, it is agreed that: - a.
 The benefit enhancement under Government Code section 31664.2 shall be applicable only to those safety employees who retire after the County's implementation of section 31664.2.
 The benefit enhancement under Government Code section 31664.1 shall be applicable only to those safety employees who retire after the County's implementation of section 31664.1. - b.
 The enhancement will apply to all future safety service and all safety service back to the date of employment pursuant to the Board of Supervisor's authority under to Government Code section 31678.2 (a).
-The members who have both general and safety service time will pay the increase in contributions set forth in subparagraph (5) below, rather than the contributions set forth in section 35.2. - (5) Government Code section 31678.2(b) authorizes the collection, from employees, of all or part of the contributions by a member or employer or both, that would have been required if either section 31664.1 or 31664.2 had been in effect during the time period specified in the resolution adopting either section 31664.1 or 31664.2, and that the time period specified in the resolution will be all future and past safety service back to the date of employment.
-Based upon this understanding and agreement, and independent of the provisions of Section 36 of this Memorandum of Understanding, the PDA agrees that all represented employees will share in the cost of the enhanced retirement benefits as follows: - Effective October 12, 2003, all safety employees shall contribute 1.5% of compensation earnable as defined in SamCERA regulations. - Effective January 4, 2004, all safety employees shall contribute an additional 1% (2.5% total) of compensation earnable as defined in SamCERA regulations. - Effective January 2, 2005, all safety employees shall contribute an additional 1% (3.5% total) of compensation earnable as defined in SamCERA regulations. - These contributions will not be reduced by the employer pick-up described in Section 36 of this MOU.
+The members who have both general and safety service time will pay the increase in contributions set forth in subparagraph (5) below, rather than the contributions set forth in section 35.2. - (4) Government Code section 31678.2(b) authorizes the collection, from employees, of all or part of the contributions by a member or employer or both, that would have been required if either section 31664.1 or 31664.2 had been in effect during the time period specified in the resolution adopting either section 31664.1 or 31664.2, and that the time period specified in the resolution will be all future and past safety service back to the date of employment.
+Based upon this understanding and agreement, and independent of the provisions of Section 36 of this Memorandum of Understanding, the PDA agrees that all represented employees will share in the cost of the enhanced retirement benefits as follows: - Effective October 12, 2003, all safety employees shall contribute 1.5% of compensation earnable as defined in SamCERA regulations. - Effective January 4, 2004, all safety employees shall contribute an additional 1% (2.5% total) of compensation earnable as defined in SamCERA regulations. - Effective January 2, 2005, all safety employees shall contribute an additional 1% (3.5% total) of compensation earnable as defined in SamCERA regulations. - 13.
+These contributions will not be reduced by the employer pick-up described in Section 36 of this MOU.

-The County will pay a general wage increase of pay as set forth in Section 8.1 of this MOU, and it is understood and agreed that this wage increase will help employees pay the increased retirement contributions set forth above.
+The County paid a general wage increase of pay as set forth in Section 8.1 of the then current MOU, and it is understood and agreed that this wage increase will help employees pay the increased retirement contributions set forth above.